PetroVoronov/svitlobot-monitor/README.md

 - `--step-interval-pair 10:30`: This means a 10% change over a 30-minute interval.
 - `--step-interval-pair 15:60`: This means a 15% change over a 60-minute interval.

-You can specify multiple pairs by separating them with a comma:
+You can specify multiple pairs by separating them with a space.
+For example:

-- `--step-interval-pair 5:10,10:30,15:60`
+- `--step-interval-pair 5:10 10:30 15:60`

 This allows the script to detect tendencies based on different step and interval combinations.